CardiacModelling/ionBench/docs/introduction.md

 When working with log transforms (or equivalently scale factor transforms using `benchmarker._useScaleFactors=True`), it can be useful to use the functions `benchmarker.input_parameter_space()` and `benchmarker.original_parameter_space()` for transforming parameters.

 Parameter upper and lower bounds can be included by using `benchmarker.add_parameter_bounds()`.
-This will set `bm.lb=bm.lbStandard`, `bm.ub=bm.ubStandard` and `benchmarker._bounded=True`.
+This will set `bm.lb=bm._LOWER_BOUND`, `bm.ub=bm._UPPER_BOUND` and `benchmarker._bounded=True`.
 If an optimisers tries to find the cost of a parameter outside of these bounds, the model will not be solved and the cost will be given by the penalty function.
 The __Tracker__ will record these parameters but remember that the model was not solved.

 Similarly, rate bounds can be added with `benchmarker.add_rate_bounds()`.